Ensurge Micropower Asa - Registration Of Share Capital Increase

-(MENAFN- GlobeNewsWire - Nasdaq) Reference is made to the announcements by Ensurge Micropower (the "Company") on 31 August 2023 regarding the share issuances resolved in connection with the Subsequent Offering and the conversion of Convertible Loans.
+(MENAFN- GlobeNewsWire - Nasdaq) Reference is made to the announcement by Ensurge Micropower (the "Company") on 4 September 2023 regarding the share issuance resolved in connection with the Company's 2023 Employee Share Purchase Plan.

 For more information, please contact: